DinaHamdan/FFM/FFM.markdown

 Add php function to get agrè titles

 fix header css
-fix main oage title for mobile
+fix main oage title for mobilex add constraints for unique codes (added to db structure in code not in server)

 # Retour au GRETA